boulouk/firedex/README.md

 FireDeX is a cross-layer middleware that facilitates timely and effective exchange of data for coordinating emergency response activities.
 Emergency scenarios may challenge/congest the network infrastructure.
 FireDeX addresses these situations by prioritizing event delivery and by dropping some low priority events.
 It adopts a publish-subscribe data exchange paradigm with brokers at the network edge to manage prioritized delivery of mission-critical data from IoT sources to relevant subscribers.

-See also the following resources for more details on FireDeX:
+See also the following resources for more details on the FireDeX middleware:
 - https://www.ics.uci.edu/~dsm/papers/2018/firedex-middleware.pdf
 - https://www.ics.uci.edu/~dsm/papers/2018/firedex-poster-abstract.pdf